Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What is the 10-year property price prediction for Gwangju as of 2026?

-As of early 2026, Gwangju property prices are expected to grow by approximately 28% cumulatively over the next ten years, reaching this level by the end of 2035.
+As of early 2026, residential property prices in Gwangju are expected to grow by roughly +28% in cumulative terms over the next ten years, reaching the end of 2035 with a market that is meaningfully more valuable but without boom-era volatility.

 What long-term economic factors will shape property prices in Gwangju?

-The top three long-term economic factors that will shape Gwangju property prices over the next decade are demographics and household composition, regional income growth and job concentration, and the long-term interest rate environment.
+The three long-term economic factors most likely to shape Gwangju property prices over the next decade are: Korea's demographic trend and its effect on household formation, the pace of income growth and job concentration in the city relative to Seoul, and the interest rate regime that governs affordability over the cycle.

 You'll also find a much more detailed analysis in our pack about real estate in Gwangju.